-6.4 Robustness and Ruling Out Alternative Hypotheses
+6.6 Robustness and Ruling Out Alternative Hypotheses

 I next conduct a series of robustness checks to address possible measurement errors and to test whether other mechanisms are driving the results.
-The analyses are reported in the Appendix.

 First, it could be that the increase in knowledge production and the resulting growth in publications is due to urbanization and economic growth alone.
 To test this, I run the analyses in per-capita terms, where the population data is from the Deutsches Städtebuch.
 I find that while urbanization certainly was an important factor contributing to knowledge production, it does not entirely explain the increase in publications.